We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Let’s take a closer look at CBD, its potential for overdose, and how to use it safely.

 What is CBD?
-Source, Intended Effects, Legality and More
+Source, Intended Effects, Legality, and More

 CBD is a chemical compound that naturally occurs in both cannabis and hemp plants.
 It’s classified as a cannabinoid because it has specific effects on the human body.
 CBD acts on the body’s natural endocannabinoid receptors.